elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ECS fields will be re-evaluated now in terms of storage and indexing using the following criteria:

 * Underestimating cardinality of particular fields.
-How many unique fields are expected for a given field?
+For example, how many unique fields are expected for a given field?
 Thousands?
 Hundreds of Thousands?
 Millions?
 * Disk costs for mostly identical values.
 Which fields are more likely to have values sharing common prefixes and better compression as `keyword`?

 ### Query Performance